sav-che/TL-2/Authors/Stark, Peter {std. P. Stark}.md

-> [!cite] BHL link: this entry starts at [page 846](https://www.biodiversitylibrary.org/item/104077#page/860/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 846](https://www.biodiversitylibrary.org/page/33333985) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Stark, Peter (1888-1932), German (Baden) botanist; Dr. phil.
 Freiburg i.
 Br.
 1911; assistant botanist ib.
 1912-1913 (with Oltmanns); with L. Jost in Strassburg 1914; with W. Pfeffer in Leipzig 1915-1921; habil.
 Leipzig 1917; extraordinary professor of forest botany Freiburg i.
 Br.
 1921-1926; successor to F. Pax as professor of botany at Breslau, specially dedicating himself to palaeobotanical and palynological studies 1926-1928; successor to M. Möbius at Frankfurt a.M.
-1928-1932. (*P. Stark*).
+1928-1932.
+**Abbreviated name**: *P. Stark*

 #### Herbarium and types